The Treby Arms, Sparkwell

 And then to the grand finale.
 Chocolate-lovers, calm yourselves and then take a gander at this dark chocolate, valrhona dulcey and white chocolate with dark chocolate ice cream.

 Basically, heaven on a plate.

-It was seriously good food and, if the team don’t retain their Michelin Star this year (it’s D-day any day now, in fact) I’ll blow a big fat raspberry at the judges.
+It was seriously good food and, to the judges who decided this wasn’t their year for Michelin Star, I blow a big fat raspberry at them.
 I have to say, hats off to Luke, Callum and the team, who worked the entire restaurant, making everybody feel like they were the only customers in the place.
 The service matched the food, as far as me and Mr Muddy were concerned.

 Well, yes, it totally is, high chairs and all.
 But there isn’t a children’s menu, so small tummies will be served smaller portions from the menu (although the kitchen can adapt some dishes for younger ones).
 I can imagine that family meals work well here, although you can’t beat this place for a romantic dins for two, or for impressing visiting friends.